Xinyi Anhe metro station

-Taipei Metro Xinyi Anhe station is a station on the Red Line located beneath Xinyi Rd., Sec.
+The Taipei Metro Xinyi Anhe station is a station on the Red Line located beneath Xinyi Rd., Sec.
 4 at the intersection of Xinyi Rd., Sec.
 4 and Anhe Rd. in Daan District, Taipei, Taiwan.
 The station was opened on 24 November 2013.

 History

 Originally, the station was to be named "Anhe Road Station".
 The construction of the station began in July 2005.
 However, the Department of Rapid Transit Systems felt that the name was too broad.
 Thus, on 22 July 2011, it was announced that the station would be renamed to Xinyi Anhe station to more accurately describe the station location.

 The station is 210 m long and 30 m meters in wide.
 Excavation depth is at 22 m meters.
 It has five entrances, two elevators for the disabled and two vent shafts.
 One of the entrances will be integrated into a joint development building.

 Public Art

 The design theme for the station is "Life melody - creation of a spatial atmosphere of a refined metropolitan lifestyle".